 Ye Olde English is best served well chilled from a keg or can, in a branded glass, between 4 and 7 degrees.

-Gaymer’s Olde English is a medium dry cider made with using a unique blend of English dessert and cider apples.
-It is enjoyed for its deliciously refreshing taste.
+Olde English is a traditional medium dry cider made using a unique blend of English dessert and cider apples.
+Olde English uses the finest apples sourced from local orchards including our very own award winning Orchard at Stewley.
+Olde English is enjoyed nationwide for its deliciously refreshing and distinctive apple taste.

 - 4.5% ABV